 We do not need to force states into a one size fits all mold.
 We need to reduce the role of the federal government in education.
 We must encourage practices that develop independent learners, reward our best teachers, facilitate innovation in education delivery, and do away with policies that hinder their development.
 Our children deserve it.

 To that end, I am encouraged state and local leaders are already driving innovative solutions to improve student achievement and better teacher accountability.
-The recent overhaul of the flawed No Child Left Behind Act is a good start.
 I am confident that advancements in education delivery and content will come from local school boards, dedicated parents, and community stakeholders to keep education strong in the Fourth District for years to come.

 More on Education